kahunam/wordpress-auto-alt-tags/README.md

 1. Navigate to **Media → Auto Alt Tags**
 2. Review the statistics dashboard
+3. Click **"Test API Connection"** to verify your setup
-3. Click **"Start Auto-Tagging Images"**
+4. Click **"Start Auto-Tagging Images"**
-4. Monitor progress in real-time
+5. Monitor progress in real-time
-5. View processing results and any errors
+6. View processing results and any errors in the debug log

 ### WP-CLI Commands